nesar/MICA/docs/PRODUCT_OVERVIEW.md

 # MICA: Materials Intelligence Co-Analyst

-## Your AI Research Partner for Critical Materials Analysis
+## AI Research Agent for Critical Materials Analysis

-MICA is an intelligent research assistant designed to help analysts, researchers, and decision-makers investigate questions about critical materials supply chains.
-MICA combines the power of artificial intelligence with human expertise to deliver thorough, trustworthy analysis.
+MICA is an AI agent designed to help analysts, researchers, and decision-makers investigate questions about critical materials supply chains.
+MICA combines the power of large language models with human expertise to deliver thorough, trustworthy analysis using a variety of analysis tools, documents, and data at its disposal.

 ![MICA Overview](mica_overview.png)